-Through the review, we linked an additional 14 group practices (of the 19 reviewed) with 4,319 physicians to systems.
-Appendix B lists the 14 group practices and their systems.
+Through the review, we linked an additional 9 group practices (of the 15 reviewed) with 3,650 physicians to systems.
+Appendix B lists the 9 group practices and their systems.

-Before we finalized the linkages, we compared the number of group practices and physicians in each of the 635 Compendium systems with the totals based on the linkage file.
-We found linkages for 630 of the 635 systems (99.2 percent), with only 5 systems having no linked TINs.
+Before we finalized the linkages, we compared the number of group practices and physicians in each of the 640 Compendium systems with the totals based on the linkage file.
+We found linkages for 633 of the 640 systems (98.9 percent), with only 7 systems having no linked TINs.

-Because each Compendium system was required to have at least one group practice, we further reviewed possible linkages to these five systems.
+Because each Compendium system was required to have at least one group practice, we further reviewed possible linkages to these seven systems.
 More specifically, we reviewed all group practices with any evidence from one of the four approaches indicating that it could be linked to one of these candidate systems.
 For example, we reviewed group practices linked to these candidate systems through one of the approaches (excluding the CCN approach) that lacked corroboration from a second approach.

 We also reviewed group practices that had an association with one of these candidate systems but did not meet the criteria's threshold for the approach; for example, a group practice associated with a system through the DSP approach but with less than 50 percent of the practice's physicians linked through the approach.
-Based on this review, we identified group practices associated with three of the five Compendium systems with no linked TINs.
+Based on this review, we identified group practices associated with three of the seven Compendium systems with no linked TINs.

 Using the same approach as the manual review described above, two researchers conducted web searches of the group practices and candidate systems to determine if the group practices should be linked to the systems.
 We compared the linkages made by the two researchers and met to resolve any discrepancies.
-We determined that four of the group practices (33 physicians) should be linked to systems, which led to three additional Compendium systems with at least one group xxxiii We selected 50 as the cutoff because (1) there was a large dropoff in the number of physicians below 50, with only one group practice having 40-50 physicians and the vast majority having fewer than 10; (2) 50 is the number of physicians used in the Compendium definition of a system, which means that we are reviewing all group practices large enough to result in a linked system meeting the definition; and (3) this cutoff resulted in a number of group practices that could feasibly be reviewed.
+We determined that four of the group practices (25 physicians) should be linked to systems, which led to three additional Compendium systems with at least one

+^{xxxiii} We selected 50 as the cutoff because (1) there was a large dropoff in the number of physicians below 50, with only one group practice having 40-50 physicians and the vast majority having fewer than 10; (2) 50 is the number of physicians used in the Compendium definition of a system, which means that we are reviewing all group practices large enough to result in a linked system meeting the definition; and (3) this cutoff resulted in a number of group practices that could feasibly be reviewed.

-xxxiv There were 207 group practices with fewer than 50 physicians each that were linked to different systems and had no name match.
+^{xxxiv} There were 194 group practices with fewer than 50 physicians each that were linked to different systems and had no name match.
 We did not further attempt to match these group practices to systems; they are classified as not being part of systems in the group practice linkage file.

-practice; we list the group practice names and systems in Appendix B. xxxv One of these four group practices was not linked using any of the four approaches.
+group practice; we list the group practice names and systems in Appendix B.^{xxxv} Two of these four group practices were not linked using any of the four approaches.